-There has never been a better time in the Internet’s history to migrate to HTTPS.
+There has never been a better time in the Internet’s history for HTTP to HTTPS Migration.
 A host of performance and search engine benefits await those who upgrade their website from erstwhile HTTP/2 to HTTPS.

 To clear the smoke, HTTPS stands for Hyper Text Transfer Protocol Secure.
-It is HTTPS with some security beefed up with the help of an SSL certificate.
+It is HTTP with some security beefed up with the help of an SSL certificate.

 HTTPS migration rewards in bounties.
-From enhancing website load time to making your website look more trustworthy, there are several benefits some of which are explaining below:
+From enhancing website load time to making your website look more trustworthy, there are several benefits some of which are explained below:

 1. Helps leverage the performance of HTTP/2

 HTTP/2 delivers a superior page loading speed compared to HTTP/1.
 In fact, KeyCDN has stated that websites running on HTTP/2 will have 2.29 times faster page loading speed.

 Faster page loading speed translates into better search engine ranking, improved user experience, and of course competitive edge.